-For the Central Distributor SID, users should first select hospitals from the Hospital Market Structure File where CD-SID=1 and STATE=pc, where "pc" is the state postal code for the corresponding Central Distributor SID that will be used.
+For the Central Distributor SID, users should first select hospitals from the Hospital Market Structure File where CD_SID=1 and STATE=pc, where "pc" is the state postal code for the corresponding Central Distributor SID.
 Users should then link the resulting Hospital Market Structure file to the Central Distributor SID by HOSPID.

-4. Internal Validation
+5. Internal Validation